 FLAG LOT - A lot on which the buildable area is located generally to the rear of other lots having frontage on the same road, with access to the road provided by a strip of land that does not have the minimum road frontage ordinarily required in the zoning district.
-See §148-6-6.
+See § 148-6-6.

-FLOOD HAZARD AREA/ONE-HUNDRED-YEAR FLOODPLAIN - Land subject to a one-percent or greater chance of flooding in any given year.
+FLOOD HAZARD AREA/100-YEAR FLOODPLAIN - Land subject to a 1% or greater chance of flooding in any given year.